birdfly/Tweaked-iOS-Apps/README.md

 - [aesthyrica](https://github.com/aesthyrica) for [Sposify](https://repo.dynastic.co/package/com.spos).
 Couldn't find any links to support them, will update if I do.
 - [alfhaily](https://twitter.com/freemanrepo) for [Rocket](https://apt.alfhaily.me/depictions/4EYOXC).
 Couldn't find any links to support them, will update if I do.
 - [opa334](https://github.com/opa334) for [IGSideloadFix](https://github.com/opa334/IGSideloadFix).
 Support the developer via [PayPal](http://opa334.github.io/donate.html).
+- [LemaMichael](https://github.com/LemaMichael) for [Lizard](http://cydia.saurik.com/package/com.lema.lizard).
+Couldn't find any links to support them, will update if I do.
 - All jailbreak developers and community for making all this possible.